Cloud vs On-Premise vs Hybrid: Choosing the Right Data Management Approach

 Furthermore, it would also depend on the skills and knowledge of your team, the specific requirements of your applications and your workloads.

-The decision between on-premise, cloud, and hybrid approaches largely depends on a company’s specific needs, budget, security requirements, and the characteristics of its workloads.
+The decision between on-premise, vs cloud, vs hybrid approaches largely depends on a company’s specific needs, budget, security requirements, and the characteristics of its workloads.

 Here are some general steps to help guide that decision: